ek0t0v/vue-tags-component/README.md

 ### onTagCreated

 Called when a new tag is created, it passes the tag object with id = 0 (the identifier must be changed, since 0 denotes the tag to create).
+The component does not process the slug field of the tag, slug will be equal to the name of the tag, you can process it as you need (for example, `tag.slug.toLowerCase ().
+Replace (/ / g, '_')`).